yynag/books/docs/book-art-unix-program/part2.md

 6 If your windowing system supports translucent popups that intrude less between the user and the application, use them.

-In general, it’s bad style to tell the user things he already knows (“Program <foo> is starting up...”, or “Program <foo> is exiting” are two classic offenders).
+In general, it’s bad style to tell the user things he already knows (“Program <foo/> is starting up...”, or “Program <foo/> is exiting” are two classic offenders).
 Your interface design as a whole should obey the Rule of Least Surprise, but the content of messages should obey a Rule of Most Surprise—be chatty only about things that deviate from what’s normally expected.

 This rule has even greater force for confirmation prompts.
 Constantly asking for confirmation where the answer is almost always “yes” conditions the user to press “yes” without thinking about it, a habit that can have very unfortunate consequences.
 Programs should request confirmation only when there is good reason to suspect that the answer might be “no no no!”
 A confirmation request that is not a surprise is a strong hint of bad design.
 Any confirmation prompts at all may be a sign that what your interface really needs is an undo command.